 A Look at Mosquito Creek, South Trinidad

 Several times throughout the year, high tides near the height of the Mosquito Creek sea wall.
 The height of this wall is no taller than 4 feet, meaning when tides near this level, chaos ensues on the roadway.

-Due to a lack of maintanence on the wall, several cracks have developed.
-While some mitigating measures have been put in place to reduce water pressure on the wall, usually when the water level exceeds 3.5 feet, salt water begins to trickle through the cracks and cause ponding on the roadway.
+Due to a lack of maintenance on the wall, several cracks have developed.
+While some mitigating measures have been put in place to reduce water pressure on the wall, usually when the water level exceeds 3.5 feet, saltwater begins to trickle through the cracks and cause ponding on the roadway.

 Sea Level Rise & Trinidad and Tobago